senkin/DM_sstops_scripts/README.md

 # make the results table (change input path accordingly)
 python make_results_table.py

-# make some plots (change input paths to the limit files accordingly)
-python make_plots.py

-# make some more plots
-python make_plots.py -a

 ```

-The main limit plot of interest will be in the plots/mu_values directory.
-One would have to adjust the script to plot both expected and observed results at the same time.

 ### Reweighting the histogram files for limits
 The reweight_sstop_files.py file is meant to be run from the LimitCalculation package as it requires the histograms that it creates on input.